 Below: The lobes of the petals are deeply fringed.
 Flowers have 10 stamens and 3 styles.

 Below: 1st photo - The calyx is bell shaped, hairy, with 5 pointed lobes.
 The 10 veins are a slightly deeper green.
 This example has fine hair on the stalk and the calyx.
 2nd photo - A leaf node on the upper stem.
 Nodes usually have swelling and a purplish color.
-3rd photo - The taproot.
+3rd photo - The base of the inflorescence with the pair of small bracts.
+4th photo - The taproot.

-Below: The typical 4 leaf whorl in the central part of the stem, with the slight swelling (reddish area) where the leaves meet.
+Below: 1st Photo - the pair of opposite leaves on the upper stem below the inflorescence.
+2nd photo - a typical 4 leaf whorl in the central part of the stem, with the slight swelling (reddish area) where the leaves meet.
 Stem has fine short hair.

 Below: The ovoid seed capsule is smooth on the outside.
 The seeds are dark brown, kidney shape, with a wrinkled surface.

-Notes: Starry Campion is a historical Garden plant.
+Notes: Starry Campion has had several appearances in the Garden.
 Eloise Butler first planted it on May 9th in 1910 with plants from Kelsey's Nursery in North Carolina; again on May 1, 1912 with plants from Kelsey's and then on Aug.
 14, 1912 found some indigenous plants growing on the west hillside.
-The plant was listed on Martha Crone's 1951 Garden Census but has not been on any later census.
+The plant was listed on Martha Crone's 1951 Garden Census but has not been on any later census but was in the Garden again in 2019.
 Starry Campion is native to Minnesota, found only in the southern part of the state, in 26 counties across the southern section and up into the metro area.
 In the U.S. it is found from the central plains eastward except for Florida, New Hampshire and Maine.
 Not found in Canada.

 Eloise Butler wrote of this plant: "Dusky glens are illuminated by the Starry Campion, Silene stellata, thus refuting the poet who says that the night has a thousand stars and the day but one.
 The poignant beauty of the flower is due to the delicate white-fringed petals that cap the green calyx bell.
 Some of the silenes are catch-flies and are active assistants in the campaign against the malignant germ carriers, slaying innumerable hordes by glutinous hairs."
 Published 7/30/1911, Minneapolis Sunday Tribune